Storytelling can be a powerful way to share information and health messages.

 A warm thanks and acknowledgement is extended to families and stakeholders for their involvement sharing stories and photos.
 Appreciation noted to Belinda Mason for the use of the portraits in the Message Books.
 These resources are an initiative of Tjina Maala Centre.
 Tjina Maala Centre is an initiative of the Pika Wiya Kuthupa project, which in turn is an initiative of Ability Centre.

-All of these resources are freely available online and limited hard copies are available for purchase.
+All these resources are freely available online and limited hard copies are available per organisation.
+Multiple copies can be purchased at $5 per booklet.
 Please contact firstname.lastname@example.org.